fatzyyy/teledumper/README.md

-# Telegram File Exporter
+# Teledumper

-Telegram File Exporter is a CLI tool for exporting a list of document files from a Telegram channel.
+Teledumper is a specialized, OSINT-talored tool for exporting messages and files from Telegram channels.
-It supports listing files, downloading them, and outputting the results to a JSON file.

 ## Features